cncf/wg-serverless/whitepapers/serverless-overview/README.md

 **Event Association**

-Mapping between event sources and the the specific Functions that are meant to be executed as a result of the event
+Mapping between event sources and the specific Functions that are meant to be executed as a result of the event

 **Event Data**